How To Sharpen Garden Shears For That Clean Cut

 How Often Should You Sharpen Garden Shears?

-Those garden hand tools that are frequently used but are properly maintained typically require sharpening approximately every two months.
+Shears that are frequently used but are properly maintained typically require sharpening approximately every two months.

 FAQ's

-The simplest method on how to sharpen garden shears is using a tool like a file or sharpening stone.
-First, clean the shears to remove any dirt or debris.
+The simplest method to sharpen garden shears is to use a tool like a file or sharpening stone.
+First, clean the shears to remove dirt or debris.
+Then, firmly grip the shears and run the sharpening tool along the blade, maintaining the original angle.

-Another option is to use a whetstone, which can be lubricated with oil or water to provide a smooth, sharpening surface.
+Another option is to use a whetstone, which can be lubricated with light oil or water to provide a smooth, sharpening surface.
 Follow the same sharpening process as you would with a sharpener, ensuring you maintain the correct angle while sharpening.

-Dull shears can crush stems rather than cut them cleanly, increasing the risk of disease and pest infestation.
+Dull blades can crush stems rather than cut them cleanly, increasing the risk of disease and pest infestation.
 Regular sharpening extends the lifespan of your shears and makes gardening tasks more efficient and enjoyable.

 The frequency of sharpening garden shears depends on how frequently you use them and the tasks they’re used for.